NGF TOP 100 BUSINESSES IN GOLF

 PGA of America

-The PGA of America is one of the world’s largest sports organizations, comprised of almost 29,000 men and women golf Professionals who are recognized experts in teaching and growing the game.
+The PGA of America is among the world’s largest sports organizations, comprised of almost 29,000 men and women golf Professionals who are recognized experts in teaching and growing the game.

 Founded in 1916, the PGA of America has enhanced its leadership position by conducting premier spectator events – the PGA Championship, Ryder Cup, KitchenAid Senior PGA Championship and KPMG Women’s PGA Championship – as well as significant philanthropic outreach initiatives, and award-winning golf promotions.
 It also operates the PGA Learning Center, a golf instruction school, in Port St. Lucie, Florida.

 Rodman Wanamaker, a Philadelphia department store tycoon, organized the PGA in 1916.
 Today, the Wanamaker Trophy, given annually to the PGA Championship winner, is among the most recognizable in sports.